 When these questions are deeply contemplated and discussed with family, close friends and colleagues, optimal and alternative career “Tracks” can be developed and proactively pursued.
 Think of this marketing document much like we (in the US) think of our Constitution.
 This document serves as the foundation from which the networking, contact and follow up plan flows.

-✔ Why a Positioning Statement?
+From there, identify your Prospective Position(s) as well as your Positioning Statement.
 A positioning statement expresses how you fit a particular market niche in a way that your competitors don’t.

-✔ Why defined target markets and company examples?
+The last steps are to define your Target Markets as well as Target Industries and Example Companies.
 Analogous to fishing the part of a lake where the fish are, these are the industries and companies where your skills will most likely flourish.

-Tips?
-This document is not designed to be shared extensively.
-It is principally for your use but can also be used and/or redacted for use with friends, close contacts, search firms or others that may have a vested interest in your success.
+- Remember that this document is primarily for YOU.
+It’s your GPS.
+It’s not a document designed for you to distribute extensively, although you can share it with friends, close contacts, search firms or others that may have a vested interest in your success.